 Imhotep: The Real Father of Medicine

-The Egyptians are the first known populace to develop the medical profession and Imhotep became the first Egyptian physician.
+The Egyptians were the first known populace to develop the medical profession and Imhotep became the first Egyptian physician.
 What made Imhotep stand out, particularly in the world of medicine in Egypt at the time, was his medical discoveries which were not based on magic or mysticism.

 Other physicians had to combine magic and spiritual practices for healing.
 But with Imhotep, it was strictly scientific.
 He was a prolific writer and had the Edwin Smith Papyrus to show for it.
 The anatomical descriptions in the Edwin Smith Papyrus proposed to be written by Imhotep show that he had concrete knowledge of the location of vital organs of the body and how to operate on them.